Gametrics/standards/grc.md

 ### Region \(R\)

 This attribute represents the original release region of the item.

-This field **MUST** be a recognized 1 to 3-letter GoodTools country code. [@goodtools-country]
+It **MUST** be a recognized 1 to 3-letter GoodTools country code. [@goodtools-country]

 ### Type \(T\)